Payback (2013)

 The 2013 Payback was the inaugural Payback professional wrestling pay-per-view (PPV) event produced by WWE.
 The event took place on June 16, 2013, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
 It replaced WWE's previously well-known event, No Way Out.
 The concept of the event was the wrestlers seeking payback against their opponents.

 Eight professional wrestling matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, John Cena retained the WWE Championship against Ryback in a Three Stages of Hell match.
 In other prominent matches, Alberto Del Rio defeated Dolph Ziggler to win the World Heavyweight Championship and CM Punk defeated Chris Jericho.

 The event received 186,000 buys, down from the previous year's No Way Out pay per view of 194,000.

 Production

 Background

 In 2012, WWE reinstated their No Way Out pay-per-view (PPV), which had previously ran annually from 1999 to 2009.
 The following year, however, No Way Out was canceled and replaced by a new event titled Payback.
 The concept of the event was the wrestlers seeking payback against their opponents.
 The event was held on June 16, 2013, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.

 Storylines

-The card consisted of eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines were produced on WWE's weekly television shows, Raw and SmackDown.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.